khushaljethava/khushaljethava.github.io/_posts/2026-04-06-Time-Series-Forecasting-with-Python.md

 A time series typically has three components: **trend** (long-term direction), **seasonality** (repeating patterns), and **noise** (random variation).
 Your forecasting model needs to capture the first two and ignore the third.
 [Visualizing these components](/posts/Python-Data-Visualization-Matplotlib-Seaborn/) is an essential first step before building any model.

+In production, I found that the hardest part of time series forecasting is not the model — it is the data quality.
+When we deployed forecasting models for production ML systems at Codiste, missing timestamps and irregular collection intervals caused more prediction errors than model choice ever did.
+We spent more time building robust data imputation pipelines than tuning hyperparameters.

 ## Installation

 ```bash